hectorC/Android_spcmic_recorder/README.md

 ## Roadmap

-- Expand export presets beyond the current binaural mix.
+- Collect feedback on the new export presets and prioritize the next round of mixing features.

 ## License & Contributions